makrai/notes/butt06-case.md

     (to the customers) in (32a) or to the direct object (the customers) in (32b)

-* Crosslinguistically, the case features do not just/also classify
+* Crosslinguistically, the case features classify both
   * thematic roles and grammatical relations
   * morphosyntactic cases (perhaps most importantly)
 * (33) Der Affe gibt dem Hund einen Kuchen